overachiever-productions/S4/S4 Backups/README.md

 ## <a name="remarks"></a>Remarks

 ### Automated Backups vs Ad-Hoc Backups
 S4 Backups were primarily designed to facilitate AUTOMATED backups - i.e., the regular backups executed on servers to provide disaster recovery options.
-S4 Backups (i.e., dba_BackupDatabases) can be used for 'ad-hoc' backups if necessary but dba_BackupDatabases does NOT allow for COPY_ONLY backups - which could cause significant problems or issues for databases using DIFF backups.
+S4 Backups (i.e., dba_BackupDatabases) can be used for 'ad-hoc' backups if necessary **BUT S4 Backups do NOT allow for COPY_ONLY backups** - which could cause significant problems or issues for databases using DIFF backups.
 Ideally, if you need an AD-HOC backup, use the SSMS GUI or 'whip one up' from script and, in either case, always specify the COPY_ONLY option - as a general best practice.
 If you are not very familiar with T-SQL Backup commands, you COULD use dba_BackupDatabases with the @PrintOnly = 1 switch set, then copy + paste + tweak the BACKUP command to provide a more meaningful backup name (i.e., dev_copy_for_xyz.BAK) AND interject the COPY_ONLY switch into the list of options specified after the WITH clause (i.e., WITH COMPRESSION, etc, COPY_ONLY, etc.).

 ### Order of Operations During Execution
 During execution, the high-level order of operations within dba_BackupDatabases is: